2010 Brickyard 400: Race

 The race, twentieth out of a total of thirty-six in the season, began at 1 p.m.
 EDT and was televised live in the United States on ESPN.
 Howard Brammer, of Traders Point Christian Church, began pre-race ceremonies by delivering the invocation.
 Afterward, Sparrow Records recording artist Steven Curtis Chapman sang the United States National Anthem and Indianapolis Motor Speedway chairman Mari Hulman George gave the command to start engines.
 Then, Joey Logano and Todd Bodine moved to the rear of the grid during the pace laps because of engine changes.
-Herb Branham, a NASCAR spokesman, announced that there would be a competition caution on lap 15.
+Herb Branham, a NASCAR spokesperson, announced that there would be a competition caution on lap 15.

 Juan Pablo Montoya held the lead through the first corner, as Jimmie Johnson followed in the second position.
 Later on the same lap, a multiple car accident brought out the first caution.
 While under caution, Elliott Sadler, who was involved in the accident, drove his race car to the garage for repairs, and Sam Hornish Jr. received a stop and go penalty for speeding on pit road.
 On lap 8, Montoya led the grid to the green flag.
 Two laps later, Ryan Newman went to pit road because of a flat tire.
 On lap 12, Carl Edwards, Denny Hamlin, A. J. Allmendinger, and Dale Earnhardt Jr. came to pit lane because of engine overheating issues.
 Also on the same lap, Newman returned to pit lane because another tire was flat.